welkinhealth/slate/source/data_api.html.md

 Welkin's APIs are secured using a 2-legged OAuth JWT-Bearer authorization flow.
 This ensures that data stored within Welkin remains secure and is not accessible by unauthorized parties.

+#### Authentication Steps:

+1. Get access to [Integration Tools](https://workshop.welkinhealth.com/integration-tools) (requires a Welkin Workshop login).
+2. Create a Client and an associated Credential.
+3. Select the scopes that the Client can request.
+4. Exchange Client Credential for an Access Token as shown in the example code.
+5. Make API requests with the Access Token.

+Scopes limit the types of data and actions that Client can take via the API.
+Scopes are passed as a space separated list when requesting an Access Token.
+For example: `calls.read patients.write assessments.read`

+<aside>'all' is still a valid scope for use in the Welkin Data API.
+When selected in Integration Tools the Client ID will have the ability to request an Access Token which has access to all the endpoints within Welkin's Data API.</aside>

-Once you obtain an access token, the token can be passed as an Authorization header along with the keyword `Bearer`.
+Once you obtain an Access Token, the token can be passed as an Authorization header along with the keyword `Bearer`.

+The Access Tokens expire after 1 hour and a new Access Token must be requested.

 More information on the JWT protocol can be found at [jwt.io](https://jwt.io/).